rzk-lang/sHoTT/src/simplicial-hott/10-rezk-types.rzk.md

             ( a)
             ( a')
             ( a')
-            ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) ( id-hom A a'))
+            ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) ( id-hom A a'))
-        ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) ( map-equiv-iso-representable A is-segal-A a a' ψ a') ( comp-id-is-segal
+        ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) ( map-fiberwise-equiv A is-segal-A a a' ψ a') ( comp-id-is-segal
             ( A)
             ( is-segal-A)
             ( a)
             ( a')
-            ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ))
+            ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ))

-#def eq-map-equiv-iso-comp-arr-inv-map-map-equiv-iso-arrow-inv-map2 -- p4
+#def eq-compute-precomposition-evid-map-fiberwise-equiv -- p4
   ( A : U)
   ( is-segal-A : is-segal A)
   ( a a' : A)
   ( ψ : ( x : A) → ( Equiv ( hom A a x) ( hom A a' x)))
-  : map-equiv-iso-representable A is-segal-A a a' ψ a'
+  : map-fiberwise-equiv A is-segal-A a a' ψ a'
-      ( arrow-inv-map-equiv-iso-representable A is-segal-A a a' ψ) =
+      ( arr-inv-map-fiberwise-equiv A is-segal-A a a' ψ) =
     comp-is-segal
       ( A)